yojoots/libbitcoin-system-wiki/Examples:-Pay-to-Witness-Transactions.md

 All examples from the witness documentation chapters are shown here in full.
+The specific examples referenced in the subsections are wrapped in the functions listed below.

 **P2WPKH**
 * example_to_p2wpkh();